addyosmani/backbone-fundamentals/backbone-fundamentals.md

 aClientPager.bootstrap();
 ```

-Note: If you intend to bootstrap a clientPager, there is no need to specify a 'paginator_core' object in your configuration (since you should have already populated the clientPager with the entirety of it's necessary data)
+Note: If you intend to bootstrap a clientPager, there is no need to specify a 'paginator_core' object in your configuration (since you should have already populated the clientPager with the entirety of its necessary data)

 **Backbone.Paginator.requestPager:**